Subscription Entitlement Mismatch After Purchase (StoreKit 2 Fix)

 A user emails support: “I just paid $9.99 for Pro, the App Store charged me, but the app still shows me as a free user.
 I tried to upgrade again and it says I’m already subscribed.”
-Or worse, a different user reports “I canceled my Pro plan three weeks ago — and got charged again last night, but the app correctly shows me as free.”
+Or, the mirror image: “I canceled my Pro plan three weeks ago and got charged again last night, but the app correctly shows me as free.”
 The state your app thinks the user is in doesn’t match what Apple’s purchase system thinks.
 Money flows one way; access flows the other.

-Subscription entitlement mismatches are almost always caused by treating Apple’s purchase system as a one-shot event (“they paid, set isPro=true”) rather than as a continuous stream of state changes (purchase, renewal, downgrade, refund, expiration, grace period).
+These mismatches almost always come from treating Apple’s purchase system as a one-shot event (“they paid, set isPro=true”) instead of a continuous stream of state changes: purchase, renewal, downgrade, refund, expiration, billing retry, grace period.
 The fix is a server-authoritative state machine that re-evaluates on every relevant event.

 Common causes